liangtianumich/ART_data_analyzer/readme.txt

 Executable files:
-After the user source the environment.sh, the user can use the art_data exe to argparse module to parse the command line arguments of terminal user input to run all functions of this package.
-To see a list of options, type in terminal art_data -h, It will prompt all available optional arguments that can use for various functions of the python package to analyze the art_data.

 The following exe scripts are the individual scripts to run individual functions at the early development stage.
 The user only need to use art_data to run various functions.